Home » Biography » Mahatma Gandhi Biography

 Mahatma Gandhi advised the leaders of Congress to begin the Non-Cooperation Movement in support of the Khilafat Movement.
 At the Nagpur congress session in 1920, the non-cooperation program was adopted.

-The incidence of Chauri Chaura took place in 1922, which became the reason why Mahatma Gandhi called off the non-cooperation movement.
+The incident of Chauri Chaura took place in 1922, which became the reason why Mahatma Gandhi called off the non-cooperation movement.
 After the end of the non-cooperation movement, Gandhi focused on his social reform work and was not very active in the political sphere.

 3. Salt March and Civil Disobedience Movement, 1930

-Gandhi along with his 78 followers started his march from his ashram in Sabarmati to the coastal town of Dandi in Gujarat where they broke the salt law of the government by gathering natural salt and boiling seawater to produce salt which also marked the beginning of Civil Disobedience Movement.
+Gandhi, along with his 78 followers, started his march from his ashram in Sabarmati to the coastal town of Dandi in Gujarat, where they broke the salt law of the government by gathering natural salt and boiling seawater to produce salt, which also marked the beginning of Civil Disobedience Movement.

 4. Gandhi Irwin Pact 1931